Stan Clayton

 Stanley David Clayton (born January 31, 1965) is an American college football coach and former guard and tackle.
+He is the offensive coordinator & offensive line coach for Benedict College, positions he has held since 2024.

 Professional career

 He is the offensive coordinator and offensive line coach for Benedict College, positions he has held since 2024.
 He played for the Atlanta Falcons from 1988 to 1989 and for the New England Patriots in 1990 and 1991.
 He was selected by the Falcons in the tenth round of the 1988 NFL draft with the 250th overall pick.